 Upon learning the jealous man plans to kill his wife’s lover, Ariane instinctively tries to save Frank, thus creating the chance for romance to arise.
 He will feel drawn to her, seduce her, and she will resist; not because she’s not interested, but because she’s aware of his intentions and character: to him she’s just another conquest, but to Ariane this man would be her first love.

-This american “gentleman” is played by Gary Cooper (kind of going through a phase here, can you tell?), making the age difference between the leads quite staggering — he was 56, she was 28.
-Though I’ve encountered some similar situations before (with Bogart in Sabrina, and with Grant in Charade), this one wasn’t as easy to accept.
-Cooper’s character is not as youthful and playful as Grant’s (as was the romance between Peter and Regina), and not nearly as intricate as Bogart’s, which somehow makes us look past Linus’s age.
+This American “gentleman” is played by Gary Cooper (kind of going through a phase here, can you tell?), making the age difference between the leads quite staggering — he was 56, she was 28.
+Though we’ve seen Hepburn in a similar situation before (with Bogart in Sabrina, and with Grant in Charade), this one wasn’t as easy to accept.
+Cooper’s character is not as youthful and playful as Grant’s (as was the romance between Peter and Regina), and not nearly as complex as Bogart’s (which somehow makes us look past Linus’s age in Sabrina).

 Nonetheless, the work of two talented actors seldom goes unnoticed.
-Cooper maintains the ease of a great actor, and the charming simplicity of being that has always lured us in, now unbearingly charged with a predatory seductiveness.
+Cooper maintains the ease of a great actor which has always lured us in, now almost unbearably charged with a predatory seductiveness.
 As for Hepburn, she’s her usual innocent, hopeful, elegant self – which is cute, but I’m actually curious to see her in a something along the lines of Wait Until Dark.